 Printed photos generally have a subtle signature.

-Special arrangements can be made for models requiring images without logos for comp cards, etc.
+Special arrangements can be made for models requiring images without logos or in a higher resolution, for comp cards, etc.

-Like most photographers concerned with the appearance of their work, I do not release full-resolution images or "RAW" files for a TFP arrangement.
+Like most photographers concerned with the appearance of their work, I do not release full-resolution images or "RAW" files for a Trade / TFP arrangement.

 I generally email the digital files directly to you.
 I can also provide them on-line for download from a password-protected gallery on my website.
 Prints are usually delivered in person or by mail.